 ACSS Benelux Chapter

-The ACCS Benelux Chapter has the goal to assist, educate and provide a network platform for (inter) national sanctions and trade compliance specialists based in the Benelux.
-The ACCS Benelux Chapter strives to be the quality, knowledge and network platform for sanctions and trade compliance professionals in both the private and public sector in the Benelux.
+The ACSS Benelux Chapter has the goal to assist, educate and provide a network platform for international sanctions and trade compliance specialists based in the Benelux.
+The ACSS Benelux Chapter strives to be the quality, knowledge and network platform for sanctions and trade compliance professionals in both the private and public sector in the Benelux.

-In order to supports its goals, the ACCS Benelux Chapter hosts events, such as webinars and seminars.
-Thereby offering its members the opportunity to stay up-to-date with the latest sanctions and trade compliance news, developments and industry trends, but also enabling them to network with peers and external stakeholders.
+In order to supports its goals, the ACSS Benelux Chapter hosts events, such as webinars and seminars.
+The Chapter offers its members the opportunity to stay up-to-date with the latest sanctions and trade compliance news, developments and industry trends, but also enabling them to network with peers and external stakeholders.

 Sebastiaan has advised a number of major (including publicly listed) offshore companies and (multi)nationals on EU and US sanctions compliance and assisted them with successfully re-entering the Iranian market.
 In addition, Sebastiaan has assisted an international operating communication systems company with a voluntary self-disclosure before the national reg-ulatory authorities.
 Sebastiaan has also advised a major international carrier in a criminal investigation for exports to Saudi Arabia without the required export licenses.
 His recent work includes advising one of the largest international drone companies in the world on the implementation of a compliance policy and providing transaction advice relating thereto.
 Sebastiaan has extensive experience in respect of transactions relating to Russia and various African countries.